-Generate short written reports that transfer key information to non-scientists. (communicating)
+Generate short written reports that transfer key information to non-scientists.

-Give a short verbal presentation on a science topic for a peer group, using PowerPoint or similar software for visual aids. (communicating, creativity)
+Give a short verbal presentation on a science topic for a peer group, using PowerPoint or similar software for visual aids.

-Demonstrate knowledge of fundamental topics for Medical Biochemistry through succinct written (or verbal) answers to exam questions. (communicating, focussing, sense making) Produce written reports in Word or similar software to convey the outcomes of practical work for a scientific audience.
+Demonstrate knowledge of fundamental topics for Medical Biochemistry through succinct written (or verbal) answers to exam questions.
+Produce written reports in Word or similar software to convey the outcomes of practical work for a scientific audience.